kilianr/phpbb-ext-survey/README.md

 * f_survey_create: Can create surveys upon topic creation or when editing the first post.
 This permission is initially copied from f_poll.
 * f_survey_answer: Can answer surveys.
 This permission is initially copied from f_reply.

+One new forum Moderator permission (topic category) will be introduced:
+* m_survey: Can manage surveys: Edit settings, manage questions and edit all answers, also of other users.
+This permission is initially copied from m_edit.

 ## Development

 If you find a bug, please report it on https://github.com/kilianr/phpbb-ext-survey